top of page

 When the Covid-19 vaccine was determined that it was effective against the virus, the vaccine was administered in prioritized order (e.g., health care workers, first responders, etc.), but none was given to those who were already hospitalized with the virus.

-Administering the vaccine to only healthy people could have cost some infected their lives.
-Even though the availability of the early vaccine was limited in number, there were enough of doses to cover both the hospitalized and first responders during that time.
+Having the policy to only administer the vaccine to healthy people could have cost some infected their lives.
+Even though the availability of the early vaccine was limited in number, there were enough of doses to cover both hospitalized patients and first responders during that time.

-The excuse for not providing the vaccine to the hospitalized was that it may conflict or interfere with medical treatments that were being administered to the patient.
-However, there was no proof or evidence to support such a claim.
-Only the stigma that vaccines should be administered to prevent the infection, rather than treat it.
+The common reason why vaccines should not be administered to the hospitalized was that it may conflict or interfere with certain medical treatments.
+However, there was no proof or evidence to support this claim for Covid-19 infections.
+Just the opinion that vaccines should only be administered to healthy people to prevent the virus rather than treat it.

-Moving forward, it would be better to also administer the vaccine to hospitalized patients whenever possible to improve their chances of survival as well.
+Moving forward, it would be better to consider administering vaccines to hospitalized patients whenever possible to improve their chances of survival as well.

 bottom of page